hamza-yameen/HTTP-Request-Methods/README.md

 ```

 3. ### HTTP POST
-We use POST to create a new resource.
-A POST request requires a body in which you define the data of the entity to be created.
+In order to create a new resource, we use the POST method.
+When you make a POST request, it is necessary to include a body in which you specify the data that will be used to create the entity.
 ```bash
 curl --location 'http://localhost:3000/data' \
 --header 'Content-Type: application/json' \